smre/DCF77/README.md

 ### Instructions

 1. Run the script.
 The sound will start playing immediately.
+The encoded time signal will automatically be in German time (UTC+1).
 2. Set your radio controlled watch or clock to "receive" mode and place its antenna near the speaker or headphones (~ 1-5 cm)
 3. Wait.
 It can take anywhere from 2 to 10 minutes for your watch to synchronize.
 This script will produce 10-11 minutes of DCF77 signal before closing.
 You can terminate the script yourself by pressing <kbd>Ctrl</kbd> + <kbd>C</kbd>.